Last updated on January 27th, 2024 at 03:30 am

 “You could’ve done even better.”

 I’ve had to change a lot to hit a point where I could tell my stories and be proud of them.

 The benefit of sharing stories online as long as I have is looking back and seeing just how far you’ve travelled down your path, learning from your experiences and seeing how they’ve shaped your life today… hopefully learning from them and inching closer to the goals you really want to hit in your life.

 A decade ago, I was a hollow shell of a man.
 I’d recently parted ways with someone who’d been the centre of my world for several years; my grades had seen better days, the program I studied more of a pain in my rear than anything I wanted to turn into a career; and I careened through life, trusting my friends and family to fill my schedule with interesting things to do, rarely choosing things of my volition and depending a little heavily on everyone around me.

 It was a far cry from the kid I’d been in high school: confident, accomplished—and perhaps a little too cocky—but much had changed since those days, challenging the way I saw the world and the things I expected from it.

-But it’s probably because I spent too long letting others tell me how to live and not spending the time to figure it out for myself.
+But it’s probably because I spent too long letting others tell me how to live and not figuring it out for myself.

 Everything started well enough.

-My parents—like many others who’ve come to Toronto from every corner of the world—wanted better for their children than they had themselves.
+Like many others who’ve come to Toronto from every corner of the world, my parents wanted better for their children than they had themselves.
 They gave me everything I’d need to be successful—piano lessons, computers, a private school education and a plethora of volunteering and networking opportunities—my life was meant to give me an excellent future by design, but as I grew, I realized that my definition of success might not quite jive with the one I’d worked toward ’til then.